20 Most Popular Foods in Cameroon

 ”Leaves add a special taste to food,” grandmothers say.

-Cameroonian papillotes can be cooked in several modern ways other than using the traditional plantain or banana leaves.
+Cameroonian papillotes can be cooked in several modern ways other than using traditional plantain or banana leaves.
 However, most people still prefer leaves as they say cooking with them makes the dish taste way better.

 This spongy and tasty pudding-like steamed meal is made with coarsely ground black-eyed peas.
-Its yellow color comes from the red oil added, which creates a moist koki.
+Its yellow color comes from the red oil added, which creates a moist Koki.

 The melange is traditionally cooked in plantain or banana leaves but can also be cooked in muffin cups or other alternatives.